Chalisuva Modagalu: Synopsis

 Mohan and Sheela are in love, but due to circumstances, Mohan ends up marrying Leela.
 After several years, Sheela lands up in jail on charges of murdering her husband.
 Mohan is defending her and has to argue against Leela, who is the public prosecutor.
-The rift caused between Mohan and Leela form the rest of the plot.
+The rift caused between Mohan and Leela forms the rest of the plot.

 Plot

 Mohan is a young, jovial lawyer practicing under his father Vishwanath Rao.
-Once in his friend's marriage, Mohan comes across Sheela and develops instant liking for her.
+At his friend's wedding, Mohan comes across Sheela and develops an instant liking for her.
 Mohan meets Sheela frequently and befriends her.
 Soon Sheela also begins liking Mohan.
 Leela is Vishwanath's niece and a lawyer who is also practicing under Vishwanath.
 Both the families and Leela want her to marry Mohan.
 One day all of a sudden Sheela behaves strangely, tells Mohan to forget her and breaks her relationship with him.
 Soon she is married to her family friend.
 Unable to take this, Mohan is depressed and falls sick.
-Leela tends to Mohan all this time.
-Looking at Leela's selfless service and pure love for him, Mohan agrees to marry and lives happily with her.
-One day in the newspaper an article is published about a woman who killed her own husband.
+Leela tends to Mohan at this time.
+Looking at Leela's selfless service and pure love for him, Mohan agrees to marry her and lives happily with her.
+One day in the newspaper an article was published about a woman who killed her own husband.
 Mohan looks into the article and discovers that the woman is none other than Sheela.
-Mohan decides to take up the case and fight for Sheela as he knew that something is fishy here and that Sheela can never do anything as such.
-With the help of Murthy and his sister, Mohan gets to know that Sheela one evening on her way home was raped by his brother's friend.
-Feeling that she has spoilt her chastity and is no more fit to marry Mohan, Sheela behaves rudely with him and makes him forget her later marries the one who raped her.
+Mohan decides to take up the case and fight for Sheela as he knew that something was fishy here and that Sheela could never do such a thing.
+With the help of Murthy and his sister, Mohan gets to know that Sheela, on her way home one evening, was raped by his brother's friend.
+Feeling that she has spoiled her chastity and is no more fit to marry Mohan, Sheela behaves rudely with him and makes him forget her and later marries the one who raped her.

 Now Mohan has to fight the case against his own wife, Leela.
 Both the lawyers try to prove their points.
 In one of the following court proceedings, Leela discovers that Mohan is Sheela's ex-lover.
 Furious Leela asks for a divorce from Mohan to which the latter disagrees.
 Vishwanath interrupts and explains why Mohan hid the truth from her and makes her realize how much love Mohan has for her.
 Now Leela too tries to understand from both the sides as to what has happened the night when Sheela's husband was killed.
 With the help of Ramu, both the lawyers discover that a lady who had been cheated by Sheela's husband had killed him.
 She accepts her crime and is imprisoned.
 Sheela is released from the jail.
-Sheela thanks the couple, Leela tells her that she would name her child Sheela if a girl is born in future.
+Sheela thanks the couple, Leela tells her that she would name her child Sheela if a girl is born in the future.